tmcauliffe123/KittensGame/README.md

 **ENERGY:** Don't worry about having negative energy or wasted potential!
 Turn on Energy Control, and you will stay between 0 and 3 Watts of surplus power!

+**TEMPUS FUGIT:** Time doesn't fly when you don't have this set!
+Will try to use flux as often as possible, but keeps a reserve for getting Chronosurge next run.

 You can use this script as much or as little as you like, but if you turn on all the options, it will basically run the Kittens Game from reset to reset.

 Enjoy!

+## Minor Options
+These are a set of smaller options that do not warrant space in the main UI.
+Most are fairly obvious, primarily due to the longer names allowed by the menu.

+Praise After Religion: If Auto Religion determines that all options are limited by capacity, it will turn on Auto Praise.
+Note that it will not turn it back off when storage increases.

+Conserve Exotic Resources: Prevents Auto Science and Auto Upgrade from using relics, void, antimatter, blackcoin, flux, and similar.

+Unicorn Ivory Optimization: By default, Auto Unicorn optimizes for Tears, later on, Ivory becomes the limiting factor, and this option tells it to switch to that.

+## What does Auto Play do?
+Auto Play is a series of scripts for fully automating parts of mid, late, and endgame.
+They are customized to my game state at the point I needed them.
+If they do not seem to work, check the console.
+They are likely to have more bugs than the rest of the code.
+Most of thme are intended to run reset-to-reset, and if you permit Auto Play to reset, they can run unattended for hours or weeks.

+Fast Paragon: rapidly resets (~40 minutes) with near max housing, five chronospheres, and flux condensator.

+DF ChronoExpo: build 67+ chronospheres by shattering until Dark Future.
+Goal is to exponentiate relic/void/antimatter storage.
+Will spend some antimatter on AI Cores to optimize.

+Short ChronoExpo: as above, but without waiting for Dark Future.
+This option bleeds time crystals.

+Hoglagame - {Hunt,Mint,Trade}: very rapid resets for the post 100-CS era.
+The suffix is how to manage catpower.

+CryEngine: cry some more.

 ## Tsolron's notable modifications:
 * Can autocraft resources without also auto-crafting furs to Parchment (or others in that line)